Dragonriser/Dragonriser/README.md

 - 👯 I'm looking to collaborate on ... a lot
 - 🤔 I'm looking for help with ... a lot
 <br>
-## Some numbers which doesn't make sense to me
+## Some numbers which doesn't make sense
 <img alt="Some numbers which doesn't make sense to me" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Dragonriser&layout=compact&" style="max-width:100%;">

 - 💬 Ask me about ... something <b><i> non-technical </b></i> cause you are better than me at most technologies